Menu Close

 vegan alfredo recipe with oat milk plant based no cheese alfredo with garlic sauce and fettuccine noodles healthy italian dinners to make at home creamy vegan pasta

-Oat Milk Alfredo Recipe
+Oat Milk Alfredo Pasta Sauce

 This creamy oat milk alfredo pasta recipe is a rich and luxurious dinner, ready in 20 minutes!
 Made with pantry staple ingredients like spices, garlic, and oats.
 A great pantry alfredo recipe, serve with a garlic bread and a fresh side salad.

-4.96 from 44 votes
+4.97 from 58 votes

 Prep Time 5 minutes